 When I did "The Void Eaters" I didn't have a clear idea of what these stories were going to be, and the first one is very much an aberration in a lot of ways.
 It's a good story, and the story comes through despite some difficulties in formatting and lighting (lighting is a continual bear in Quitclaim because Space is Dark, which means Space Is Hard To Light) ... but it's not like any other Quitclaim story, and likely never will be.

-Anyway, the point is, anything random I need to say about the comic-format stories has to go here; I have no other place to put it.
-Here's two more bits that didn't fit any of the sections above; I may need to add others over time.
+Anyway, the point is, anything random I need to say about a particular story has to go here; I have no other place to put it.
+This section is for that.